 We currently perform our various productions at the Dronfield Civic Centre, which has all the facilities for staged productions that one might expect from a provincial theatre.

 We are very proud of our long history of putting on excellent quality plays, whether drama, farce or comedy, and very much look forward to you perhaps joining us to help us keep that history alive.

-Having moved to Dronfield 14 years ago, I was looking for a local amateur drama society to have some creative fun and meet like minded people.
+When I first moved to Dronfield many years ago, I was looking for a local amateur drama society to have some creative fun and meet likeminded people.
 I haven’t looked back since!
-I've enjoyed learning props, wardrobe, set building, acting to Directing, as well as a wide variety of social activities.
-In addition, I am actively involved in committee life helping to ensure the continuation of this great society.
-The Players isn’t just about the plays we put on it’s also about it’s fellow members, the friendships and support many have shown to me over the years – I would never have had the nerve to do any of this without their help.
+I've enjoyed learning props, wardrobe, set building, acting to Directing, as well as participating in a wide variety of social activities.
+In addition, I have been actively involved in committee life and elected as the Society’s Chairperson for the last 3 years.

 I started in amateur drama around 15 yrs ago.
 I have had the opportunity to participate in set design, sound, lights, stage management as well as acting.
 Through Dronfield Players I have made many great new friends not just through putting on plays and participating in one act festivals but also through the social side of the society.

 Charlotte Rivers - Committee Member